-- 703 Leaf Collections Collection of 10 leaves representing 10 forest trees found in Kentucky.
-Mounting instructions in the forestry book 4-H Forestry Project Unit 1 Introducing Yourself to Trees, Activity #1 are to be followed. - 704 Leaf Print Collection Collect and print 10 leaves from 10 Kentucky forest trees.
+- 703 Leaf Collections Collection of 10 leaves representing 10 forest trees native to Kentucky.
+Mounting instructions in the forestry book 4-H Forestry Project Unit 1- Introducing Yourself to Trees, Activity #1 are to be followed. - 704 Leaf Print Collection Collect and print 10 leaves from 10 forest trees native to Kentucky.
 (4DF-01PA or most recent version) Activity #2 to be followed.